BinathKumarasinghe/AI-Powered-Policy-Analysis-Scenario-Simulation-Tool-/README.md

 📌 Overview

-This project is an intelligent web-based system that transforms complex policy documents into actionable insights and adaptive strategies.

-#Using the National Digital Government Policy of Sri Lanka as a case study, the application:

-Extracts and cleans raw document data
+This project is an intelligent web-based system that transforms complex policy documents into actionable insights and adaptive strategies.using the National Digital Government Policy of Sri Lanka as a case study, the application: Extracts and cleans raw document data
 Generates structured summaries
 Identifies key policy goals, measures, and principles Produces scenario-based policy adaptations using AI